 I can't become a member right now.
 How can I stay connected?

 Join our email list to receive our newsletter.
 We will keep you up to date on webinars, publications, and chapter events, and offer an inside track to other activities in the asset-building community.

 How can I contribute ideas or materials for AFN to share?

 We welcome information about events, publications, or other resources that promote economic well-being for all.
-Please email materials to Julie Morris for consideration.
+Please email materials to Kristin Rennels for consideration.

 My organization doesn't yet see what we fund as asset building.
 How can AFN help me make this connection?

 Any initiative that builds opportunities for economic well-being is an asset-building initiative.
 Efforts that work to dismantle systemic barriers or inequities based on race and gender are vital to move families from simply getting by to getting ahead.
 We welcome the chance to help connect your work to the asset-building field.
 We’re available for phone consultations and in-person meetings with your organization and any appropriate staff or trustees, and we’ll supply materials to strengthen the case.
 Please contact us for assistance.